nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Adding a task: `tadd`

-Adds a task to the Ailurus.
+Adds a task to a participant in Ailurus.

 Format: `tadd /n TASKNAME /p PERSON_ID`

 <div markdown="span" class="alert alert-primary">:bulb: Note:
-A task must be assigned to a person.
+A task must be assigned to a participant.
 </div>

 Examples: